isaumya/wp-server-stats/README.md

 ## ERROR Code List

 **EXEC096T** - PHP `shell_exec()` function has not been enabled in your account, which this plugin highly needs to run properly.
 So contact your server host and ask them to enable PHP `shell_exec()` function for your account.

+**IP096T** - Your server is not returning the IP properly.
+There is definately some issue with your server configuration.
+Please contact your host and tell then that PHP `gethostbyname( gethostname() )` is unable to get the server IP, ask them to look into thier server configuration and to fix the configuration issue.
+If you have a self hosted VPS or dedicated server, the reason is still the same.
+If you are unable to find the configuartion issue inside your server, I highly suggest you to hire a knowledgable server admin to look into your server.
+In most cases you should never get this error message.

 ## Languages